2026 Editor's Pick: Best Value

 Cons

-• Limited billing — most need separate billing system
+• Limited billing, so most need a separate billing system

 • Optical POS and inventory limited